rzashakeri/beautify-github-profile/readme.md

 # Hello friends 🖐️

-how are you If you want to make the look of your github profile more beautiful, you have come to the right place
+How are you?
+If you want to make the look of your github profile more beautiful, you have come to the right place.

 # 📖 Table of Contents